Think it’s not possible to market your books if you’re writing under a pen name? Think again.

 Thinking back to the author who was afraid of being ‘found out’.
 She was adamant that she couldn’t publicise her books because she refused to do newspaper interviews, book signings or public appearances.

 But most indies know that opportunities to do these things rarely fall into your lap; if you want to do them, you’re going to have to hustle for them.
 Plus, as I often advise my author clients, these traditional forms of book promotion are best suited to traditionally published books.
 Digital promotion is far more useful for the majority of self-published books.

 If you’re worried that you can’t publicise a book written under a pen name because you don’t want the real you to appear in public, the only promotion you need to cross off your list is public appearances.
-A virtual blog tour is a much better idea for an indie author anyway.
+A virtual blog tour or online publicity is a much better idea for an indie author anyway.

 Next, let’s consider the writer who is worried she can’t depend on friends and family to help promote her book because she is keeping her writing top secret.

 Seriously, asking friends and family to help promote a book can be one of the biggest mistakes a new author can make.

 You do not want family or close friends reviewing your book because this is against Amazon's terms of service; specifically, they don't allow a relative, close friend, business associate, or employee to post a review to help boost sales.

 Reviews from friends and family could result in the reviews being taken down or much, much worse.
 Plus, let's face it, there’s nothing that looks more suspicious than a bunch of gushing 5 star reviews from people all sharing the same surname!

 You do not want friends and family buying your book either if they don’t normally buy books in your genre as that can play havoc with your ‘also boughts’.
 If your grandma is desperate to buy a copy, encourage her to wait a couple of months until the algorithm works out which books to show alongside yours and where to show your book.